Art, Music, Design

 As you can already deduce from this list, various fields of study are open to you depending on your interests and musical abilities.

-As a basic admission requirement for the study of musicology, music pedagogy, you need the general university entrance qualification or an equivalent.
+As a basic admission requirement for the study of musicology, music pedagogy, you need the general or subject-specific university entrance qualification or an equivalent.
 The specific admission restrictions and requirements differ depending on the degree programme.

 If you want to enrol in a music pedagogy degree programme, you must be able to play one or more instruments, as the use of instruments is a very important part of the academic training there.
 It is also possible to study an instrument and then combine this with music education.